AI-Sensus/label-studio/CONTRIBUTING.md

 ## How to Start Contributing

-If you want to contribute to Label Studio, but aren't sure where to start, review the [issues tagged with "good first issue"](https://github.com/heartexlabs/label-studio/labels/good%20first%20issue) or take a look at [the existing issues](https://github.com/heartexlabs/label-studio/issues) to see if any interest you.
+If you want to contribute to M-MOVE-IT, but aren't sure where to start, review the [issues tagged with "good first issue"](https://github.com/heartexlabs/label-studio/labels/good%20first%20issue) or take a look at [the existing issues](https://github.com/heartexlabs/label-studio/issues) to see if any interest you.

 If you decide to work on an issue, leave a comment so that you don't duplicate work that might be in progress and to coordinate work with others.